wacdev/async-exit-hook/readme.md

 The `process.on('exit')` event doesn't catch all the ways a process can exit.
 This module catches:

-* process SIGINT, SIGTERM and SIGHUP signals
+* process SIGINT, SIGTERM and SIGHUP, SIGBREAK signals
 * process beforeExit and exit events
 * PM2 clustering process shutdown message ([PM2 graceful reload](http://pm2.keymetrics.io/docs/usage/cluster-mode/#graceful-reload))